In This Section

 2.5 Continuing Education Units (CEUs) will be offered in DE, NJ and PA for this event.

-- Participants will discuss important topics related to rehabilitation technology, including how to impact the development of emerging technology, how to access available technology, and how to share novel solutions with the broader community.
+- Participants will discuss important topics related to rehabilitation with use of this technology, including how to access available technology, and how to share novel solutions with your patients and their caregivers

-Following the talk, group discussion will focus on key questions that must be considered when using existing technology in rehabilitation, on ways rehabilitation professionals can shape the emerging technology and even develop their own devices to meet the needs of their clients, and mechanisms for accessing and sharing this technology.
+Following the talk, group discussion will focus on key questions that must be considered when using transcranial direct current stimulation in rehabilitation, on ways rehabilitation professionals can shape the technology and even develop their own protocols to meet the needs of a variety of patients in a variety of settings.

 600 South 43rd Street